Lancet Commission on Sustainable Healthcare (LCSH)

-The LPHCSH is dedicated to facilitating a rapid transition to low-carbon, sustainable, resilient health systems.
+The LCSH is dedicated to facilitating a rapid transition to low-carbon, sustainable, resilient health systems.

 Sustainable healthcare systems provide universal access to appropriate care that optimizes health and wellbeing for today’s patients and communities, as well as for future generations, by delivery of care that is needed, wanted, clinically effective, affordable, equitable, responsible in its use of resources, and functioning within planetary boundaries.

-Explore international health sector greenhouse gas emissions data with the Lancet Countdown.
+Explore the latest international health sector greenhouse gas emissions data with the Lancet Countdown.

 In order to avoid planetary tipping points, healthcare - like all sectors - must undergo a systemic transformation to a sustainable model of care.
 This includes mitigation of ongoing environmental impacts, as well as adaptation of healthcare infrastructure and delivery systems across the spectrum of low- to high-income settings in anticipation of the increasing burden of climate- and pollution-related illness.
 Sustainable health system design requires reframing care through a paradigm of health promotion and wellness, focusing on appropriateness of care, and creating systems that prioritize both optimal clinical outcomes and environmental performance.